Allie Beth Stuckey: Career

 She has been a regular guest on Fox News.
 In November 2019, Stuckey testified before Congress in support of the Trump administration's anti-abortion policies.

 In September 2019, Stuckey spoke at Congressman Dan Crenshaw's inaugural Youth Summit in Houston.

 On November 14, 2019, Stuckey testified as an expert witness before the House of Representatives in a hearing called "Examining State Efforts to Undermine Access to Reproductive Care" held by the House Committee on Oversight and Reform on the issue of abortion in Missouri.
 Stuckey was the sole witness to testify for the Republicans.

 Stuckey hosts a podcast titled Relatable with Allie Beth Stuckey.

-In 2020, Stuckey's first book, You're Not Enough (And That's Okay): Escaping the Toxic Culture of Self-Love, a "framework for escaping our culture of trendy narcissism", was published by Penguin Books under ISBN 0593083857.
+In 2020, Stuckey's first book, You're Not Enough (And That's Okay): Escaping the Toxic Culture of Self-Love, a "framework for escaping our culture of trendy narcissism", was published by Penguin Books.

 Toxic Empathy: How Progressives Exploit Christian Compassion, Stuckey's second book, was released October 15, 2024, by Sentinel, and narrated by Stuckey on Penguin Audio.

+On January 19, 2026, Hillary Clinton wrote an article titled: "MAGA's War on Empathy".
+In the article, she talks about Stuckey's concept of toxic empathy, arguing that the idea that empathy can be toxic is in opposition to the Christian command to love one's neighbor as themself.
+Stuckey, in response said on a podcast episode that she did not mean empathy is always bad.
+She means that, in her words, "empathy actually means to feel how someone else feels.
+And it's not always bad.
+But empathy becomes bad when it blinds you to both reality and morality."

 Personal life

-Stuckey, née Simmons, grew up in a suburb of Dallas, Texas.
+Stuckey, née Simmons, grew up in a suburb of Dallas.
 She is the daughter of investment advisor and former member of the Texas House of Representatives Ron Simmons.
 She is one of three children.

 Stuckey graduated Furman University in May 2014 with a degree in communications and was a member of Kappa Delta sorority.

 She married Timothy Stuckey in Athens, Georgia, on September 6, 2015, and they have three daughters.